Updated July 2018

 There are motorbikes everywhere, driving in all directions.
 The noise of constant beeping and street hawkers selling food from woven baskets fill the streets.
 It is noisy and crowded, it invades your personal space and I loved every second of it.

-If you plan on staying in Hanoi Backpackers then I would recommend you book ahead as this place I very popular and books up quickly!
+If you plan on staying in Hanoi Backpackers then we would recommend you book ahead as this place is very popular and books up quickly!

 Sapa - 3 Days

 Sapa is an overnight train ride from Hanoi, hidden in the northernmost region of Vietnam, near the Chinese border.
 It is a world away from the hectic city of Hanoi and comes complete with mountains, waterfalls and rice terraces to explore.

 The town itself is small and filled with friendly locals, you will see lots of hilltride members here who hike to the town from their remote villages.
-Dressed in colourful clothes, each tribes garments are different from the next to distinguish between the different tribes.
+Dressed in colourful clothes, each tribes garments are different to the next to distinguish between the different tribes.

 Whilst in Sapa, we opted to do a homestay; this involves trekking through the hills of Sapa with a local guide and staying with a Vietnamese hill tribe family overnight.
 This was one of the best experiences we had in South East Asia as we were able to meet locals, and experience a day in the life of people who are completely self sufficient, shun technology and have no desire for money or material things.
 We opted for the 2 day, 1 night homestay however you could easily explore this region for much longer and get caught up in its natural beauty.

 Ha Long Bay - 2 Days

 Ha Long Bay is a UNESCO world heritage site which features over 1500 rainforest topped, limestone cliffs which rise out of emerald waters.
 The majority of these islands are completely uninhabited and unaffected by human presence.
 This spectacular setting can be viewed by a boat tour.
-The boat weaves its way around the cliffs enabling you to relax on the top deck and absorb the magnicifent setting before you.
+The boat weaves its way around the cliffs enabling you to relax on the top deck and absorb the magnificent setting before you.